 Again, you’ll have to refer to your health and safety regulatory body to ensure you are following proper guidelines.
 Inspections will take place at regular intervals to ensure you are following proper procedure.
 Fire extinguishers, electrical outlets, sprinkler systems and other safety equipment will need to be installed and your staff should be well trained on how to use them in case of emergencies.

 Owning a restaurant or other food business can be an exciting and rewarding venture.
 There are several things to consider, though, before you make the leap.
-Invest in commercial-grade equipment and make sure your kitchen is equipped to handle the influx of orders and customers that come in.
+Invest in commercial-grade equipment and make sure your professional kitchen is equipped to handle the influx of orders and customers that come in.
 It’s a lot of hard work, but it will be well worth it.